 If you do not want to download software on your computer and your corrupted video is no more than 3GB, you can try the online version of Repairit Video Repair to get your video repaired online with ease.

 Repair Vimeo videos online:

-Step 2: After the Vimeo video is repaired, then download it by clicking the "Save" button.
+Step 2: After the Vimeo video is repaired, then download it by clicking the "Download All" button.